walttriano/VoronUsers/printer_mods/Triano/Ender_3Pro_Switchwire/README.md

 7. The design incorporates the original enclosure and is extending the side extrusions for 40mm (for aesthetic and functionality purposes).

 ## Images / CAD
-STEP and .f3d files are included, along with images of the conversion.
+STEP ~~and .f3d~~ files are included, along with images of the conversion.

 ## DXF Files
 soon

 ## BOM
-A BOM has been added that is based on the baseline Switchwire.
-This will not be perfect as the Ender 3's get a lot of mods by their owners.
-It should help with most of the key items to make the MOD.
+WIP

 ## Config
 Phalanx and Lord Derpson have shared their printer.cfg files (with the SKR E3 Mini V2 as a base)